apache/cordova-docs/docs/en/edge/guide/platforms/android/upgrading.md

 This document is for people who need to upgrade their Cordova versions from an older version to a current version of Cordova.

 ## Upgrade to 2.9.0 from 2.8.0
-1. Run bin/update <project_path>
+1. Run `bin/update <project_path>`

 ## Upgrade to 2.8.0 from 2.7.0 ##
-1. Remove cordova-2.7.0.jar from the libs directory in your project
+1. Remove `cordova-2.7.0.jar` from the project's `libs` directory
-2. Add cordova-2.8.0.jar to the libs directory in your project
+2. Add `cordova-2.8.0.jar` to the project's `libs` directory
 3. If you are using Eclipse, please refresh your eclipse project and do a clean
 4. Copy the new cordova.js into your project
 5. Update your HTML to use the new cordova.js file
-6. Copy the res/xml/config.xml to be the same as the one found in framework/res/xml/config.xml
+6. Copy the `res/xml/config.xml` file to match `framework/res/xml/config.xml`
-7. Update framework/res/xml/config.xml to have similar settings as it did previously
+7. Update `framework/res/xml/config.xml` to have similar settings as it did previously
-8. Copy files from bin/templates/cordova to the cordova directory in your project
+8. Copy files from `bin/templates/cordova` to the project's `cordova` directory

 ## Upgrade to 2.7.0 from 2.6.0 ##
-1. Remove cordova-2.6.0.jar from the libs directory in your project
+1. Remove `cordova-2.6.0.jar` from the project's `libs` directory
-2. Add cordova-2.7.0.jar to the libs directory in your project
+2. Add `cordova-2.7.0.jar` to the project's `libs` directory
 3. If you are using Eclipse, please refresh your eclipse project and do a clean
-4. Copy the new cordova-2.7.0.js into your project
+4. Copy the new `cordova-2.7.0.js` into your project
-5. Update your HTML to use the new cordova-2.7.0.js file
+5. Update your HTML to use the new `cordova-2.7.0.js` file
-6. Copy the res/xml/config.xml to be the same as the one found in framework/res/xml/config.xml
+6. Copy the `res/xml/config.xml` to match `framework/res/xml/config.xml`
-7. Update framework/res/xml/config.xml to have similar settings as it did previously
+7. Update `framework/res/xml/config.xml` to have similar settings as it did previously
-8. Copy files from bin/templates/cordova to the cordova directory in your project
+8. Copy files from `bin/templates/cordova` to the project's `cordova` directory

 ## Upgrade to 2.6.0 from 2.5.0 ##
-1. Remove cordova-2.5.0.jar from the libs directory in your project
+1. Remove `cordova-2.5.0.jar` from the project's `libs` directory
-2. Add cordova-2.6.0.jar to the libs directory in your project
+2. Add `cordova-2.6.0.jar` to the project's `libs` directory
 3. If you are using Eclipse, please refresh your eclipse project and do a clean
-4. Copy the new cordova-2.6.0.js into your project
+4. Copy the new `cordova-2.6.0.js` into your project
-5. Update your HTML to use the new cordova-2.6.0.js file
+5. Update your HTML to use the new `cordova-2.6.0.js` file
-6. Copy the res/xml/config.xml to be the same as the one found in framework/res/xml/config.xml
+6. Copy the `res/xml/config.xml` to match `framework/res/xml/config.xml`
-7. Update framework/res/xml/config.xml to have similar settings as it did previously
+7. Update `framework/res/xml/config.xml` to have similar settings as it did previously
-8. Copy files from bin/templates/cordova to the cordova directory in your project
+8. Copy files from `bin/templates/cordova` to the project's `cordova` directory

-.
-Run bin/update <project> with the project path listed in the Cordova Source directory
+Run `bin/update <project>` with the project path listed in the Cordova Source directory.

 ## Upgrade to 2.5.0 from 2.4.0 ##

-1. Remove cordova-2.4.0.jar from the libs directory in your project
+1. Remove `cordova-2.4.0.jar` from the project's `libs` directory
-2. Add cordova-2.5.0.jar to the libs directory in your project
+2. Add `cordova-2.5.0.jar` to the project's `libs` directory
 3. If you are using Eclipse, please refresh your eclipse project and do a clean
-4. Copy the new cordova-2.5.0.js into your project
+4. Copy the new `cordova-2.5.0.js` into your project
-5. Update your HTML to use the new cordova-2.5.0.js file
+5. Update your HTML to use the new `cordova-2.5.0.js` file
-6. Copy the res/xml/config.xml to be the same as the one found in framework/res/xml/config.xml
+6. Copy the `res/xml/config.xml` to match `framework/res/xml/config.xml`
-7. Update framework/res/xml/config.xml to have similar settings as it did previously
+7. Update `framework/res/xml/config.xml` to have similar settings as it did previously
-8. Copy files from bin/templates/cordova to the cordova directory in your project
+8. Copy files from `bin/templates/cordova` to the project's `cordova` directory

 ## Upgrade to 2.4.0 from 2.3.0 ##

-1. Remove cordova-2.3.0.jar from the libs directory in your project
+1. Remove `cordova-2.3.0.jar` from the project's `libs` directory
-2. Add cordova-2.4.0.jar to the libs directory in your project
+2. Add `cordova-2.4.0.jar` to the project's `libs` directory
 3. If you are using Eclipse, please refresh your eclipse project and do a clean
-4. Copy the new cordova-2.4.0.js into your project
+4. Copy the new `cordova-2.4.0.js` into your project
-5. Update your HTML to use the new cordova-2.4.0.js file
+5. Update your HTML to use the new `cordova-2.4.0.js` file
-6. Copy the res/xml/config.xml to be the same as the one found in framework/res/xml/config.xml
+6. Copy the `res/xml/config.xml` to match `framework/res/xml/config.xml`
-7. Copy files from bin/templates/cordova to the cordova directory in your project
+7. Copy files from `bin/templates/cordova` to the project's `cordova` directory

 ## Upgrade to 2.3.0 from 2.2.0 ##

-1. Remove cordova-2.2.0.jar from the libs directory in your project
+1. Remove `cordova-2.2.0.jar` from the project's `libs` directory
-2. Add cordova-2.3.0.jar to the libs directory in your project
+2. Add `cordova-2.3.0.jar` to the project's `libs` directory
 3. If you are using Eclipse, please refresh your eclipse project and do a clean
-4. Copy the new cordova-2.3.0.js into your project
+4. Copy the new `cordova-2.3.0.js` into your project
-5. Update your HTML to use the new cordova-2.3.0.js file
+5. Update your HTML to use the new `cordova-2.3.0.js` file
-6. Copy the res/xml/config.xml to be the same as the one found in framework/res/xml/config.xml
+6. Copy the `res/xml/config.xml` to match `framework/res/xml/config.xml`
-7. Copy files from bin/templates/cordova to the cordova directory in your project
+7. Copy files from `bin/templates/cordova` to the project's `cordova` directory

 ## Upgrade to 2.2.0 from 2.1.0 ##

-1. Remove cordova-2.1.0.jar from the libs directory in your project
+1. Remove `cordova-2.1.0.jar` from the project's `libs` directory
-2. Add cordova-2.2.0.jar to the libs directory in your project
+2. Add `cordova-2.2.0.jar` to the project's `libs` directory
 3. If you are using Eclipse, please refresh your eclipse project and do a clean
-4. Copy the new cordova-2.2.0.js into your project
+4. Copy the new `cordova-2.2.0.js` into your project
-5. Update your HTML to use the new cordova-2.2.0.js file
+5. Update your HTML to use the new `cordova-2.2.0.js` file
-6. Copy the res/xml/config.xml to be the same as the one found in framework/res/xml/config.xml
+6. Copy the `res/xml/config.xml` to match `framework/res/xml/config.xml`
-7. Copy files from bin/templates/cordova to the cordova directory in your project
+7. Copy files from `bin/templates/cordova` to the project's `cordova` directory

 ## Upgrade to 2.1.0 from 2.0.0 ##

-1. Remove cordova-2.0.0.jar from the libs directory in your project
+1. Remove `cordova-2.0.0.jar` from the project's `libs` directory
-2. Add cordova-2.1.0.jar to the libs directory in your project
+2. Add `cordova-2.1.0.jar` to the project's `libs` directory
 3. If you are using Eclipse, please refresh your eclipse project and do a clean
-4. Copy the new cordova-2.1.0.js into your project
+4. Copy the new `cordova-2.1.0.js` into your project
-5. Update your HTML to use the new cordova-2.1.0.js file
+5. Update your HTML to use the new `cordova-2.1.0.js` file
-6. Copy the res/xml/config.xml to be the same as the one found in framework/res/xml/config.xml
+6. Copy the `res/xml/config.xml` to match `framework/res/xml/config.xml`
-7. Copy files from bin/templates/cordova to the cordova directory in your project
+7. Copy files from `bin/templates/cordova` to the project's `cordova` directory

 ## Upgrade to 2.0.0 from 1.9.0 ##

-1. Remove cordova-1.9.0.jar from the libs directory in your project
+1. Remove `cordova-1.9.0.jar` from the project's `libs` directory
-2. Add cordova-2.0.0.jar to the libs directory in your project
+2. Add `cordova-2.0.0.jar` to the project's `libs` directory
 3. If you are using Eclipse, please refresh your eclipse project and do a clean
-4. Copy the new cordova-2.0.0.js into your project
+4. Copy the new `cordova-2.0.0.js` into your project
-5. Update your HTML to use the new cordova-2.0.0.js file
+5. Update your HTML to use the new `cordova-2.0.0.js` file
-6. Copy the res/xml/config.xml to be the same as the one found in framework/res/xml/config.xml
+6. Copy the `res/xml/config.xml` to match `framework/res/xml/config.xml`

 ### Notes about 2.0.0 release
 config.xml will be replacing cordova.xml and plugins.xml.
 This new file is a combination of the previous two.
 However, the